Ecommerce SEO audit for online stores

 • It does not access private analytics, ad accounts, Search Console, Merchant Center, or ecommerce backend data unless separately provided.

-• It does not replace a technical migration audit, legal review, feed-management service, or conversion-rate optimization project.
+• It does not replace a technical migration audit, legal review, feed-management service, payout reconciliation, fraud review, or conversion-rate optimization project.

 • It cannot prove why a specific AI model excluded a store when the model does not expose its full retrieval and ranking process.